 Once completely dry fit if was time to disassemble and send out for paint and interior.
 We had the paint and bodywork completed in pieces rather than assembled.
 This allowed us to paint all surfaces and reassemble with rubber gaskets and seals where required.
 The rear bumper was equipped with a multi use swing out spare tire carrier.
 In addition to the full size spare wheel and tire we added a high lift jack and a five gallon Gerry can.

 It was now time to fill the gas tank and start our 500-mile shake down.
 We have put over 900 man hours into this build and have created a custom Bronco/Explorer that looks and drives like a new vehicle.

 Maintaining the classic look of the Early Bronco while creating a vehicle that has the driving characteristics of a modern SUV was our goal for this one of a kind custom TWC creation.

 We purchased a 2008 Ford Explorer as the donor for the heart of the build.
 (Complete chassis, electronics, dash and seating where used)

 After removing the body we fit the body of a 1974 Ford Bronco (our second donor) to the explorer chassis.
 900 man hours later this Hybrid Bronco/Explorer was completed.

 Once complete we preformed a 500+ mile shake down, registered the Vehicle as a 1974 Bronco and now offer it for sale.
-Contact Don at TWC for more information.
+Visit our For Sale page or Contact Don at TWC for more information.